 Ultimately, Bernstein concluded this concert with a few words on meaning, and emphasized that the meaning in music is right there for the listener to discover for themselves.

 So you see, the meaning of music is in the music, in its melodies, and in the rhythms, and the harmonies, and the way it’s orchestrated, and most important of all in the way it develops itself.
 But that’s a whole other program.
 We’ll talk about that some other time.

 Right now, all you have to know is that music has its own meanings, right there for you to find inside the music itself; and you don’t need any stories or any pictures to tell you what it means.

 If you like music at all, you’ll find out the meanings for yourselves, just by listening to it.

 - Read the transcript on LeonardBernstein.com

-- What is your favorite part of this YPC?
-Did you attend this concert as a child?
-What do you remember?
-Tell us @ClassicalOrg with #Bernsteinat100 and #whatmusicmeans.
+- Did you attend or watch a Young People’s Concert as a child?
+Tell us about it @ClassicalOrg with hsaht#Bernsteinat100 and #whatmusicmeans.

 About this content

 Bernstein conducted 53 programs of Young People’s Concerts with the New York Philharmonic between 1958 and 1972.
 “What does music mean?” was originally broadcast on the CBS Television Network on January 18, 1958.